Trust

 A learner often needs to review the original Material in context, not only isolated flashcards.

-RepeatFlow is designed to help learners create Materials, choose Repeat Plans, see future review load in Calendar, complete daily Reviews in Focus, and recover after missed days.
+RepeatFlow helps learners create Materials, choose Repeat Plans, see future review load in Calendar, complete daily Reviews in Focus, and recover after missed days.

 Editorial approach

-RepeatFlow pages are written to explain the product method clearly and to separate three kinds of claims:
+RepeatFlow pages are written to explain the product method clearly and separate three kinds of information:

 • learning-science principles, such as spacing and active recall;

-• product design claims, such as Materials, Calendar, Focus, and Recovery;
+• product behavior, such as Materials, Calendar, Focus, and Recovery;

 • practical guidance for learners who study from source materials.

-Research and guide pages should avoid claiming that RepeatFlow is scientifically proven to outperform other tools unless product-specific evidence exists.
+Research and guide pages do not present RepeatFlow as scientifically proven to outperform other tools unless product-specific evidence exists.

-Substantial method, research, comparison, and guide pages include visible editorial metadata and structured data so search engines and AI-answer systems can understand who published the page, when it was updated, and what the page is about.
+Substantial method, research, comparison, and guide pages include visible editorial metadata so readers can see who published the page, when it was published, and when it was updated.

 Corrections

-If you notice an error, unclear claim, broken link, or outdated statement, contact support.
+If you notice an error, unclear statement, broken link, or outdated information, contact support.

 Contact support